matthewtrainor1/moving-point/README.md

 # moving-point
-this is an example of hosting a p5 scetch on the internets
+this is an example of hosting a p5 sketch on the internets